 (F/X Admin, F/X Site, F/X Planting, F/X Irrigation, or F/X Details)

 or type *FXPreferences in the Command line

-The Preferences dialog box will open.
+The Preferences screen will open.
 (See image below.)

 Reference Notes Preferences: Overview

 1. Reference Notes Divisions & Subdivisions